xMestas/RoyLanguage/README.md

    Notice that each evaluation function also takes in a tuple, with the first element being a list of tuples with a variable name and a `DVal` stored in that variable, and the second element being a list of tuples with a function name, and a list of statements for that function.
    The easiest environment to start with is `([],[])`.
    You can see many examples of these evaluation functions being used in [RoyTests.hs](RoyTests.hs).

+ - You can run the parser directly in ghci by running the `parseProg` function and passing to it a string that represents the concrete syntax to parse.
+Individual smaller parsers can be ran using the `runParse` function which takes as input the parser to run and the string to be parsed by that parser.

  - You would write a program with concrete syntax in a file.
 To execute a file written with Roy, compile the `Main.hs` and execute it with filename as the argument.
 Sample programs can be found in `examples` folder.
    ```